iancwwong/vcf2matrix/README.md

 	- Sequential read of VCF file ONCE (eg when parsing VCF file)
 	- Multithreaded conversion
 * When parsing the samples' names, Reader will look for the particular line (that entails the samples' names) and write directly.

+## ToDo
+* Make number of threads created DYNAMIC
+* To maximise efficiency for large writes, Writer should write whenever ~4K Bytes are ready be written.

+## Issues